Williams Pérez: Chicago Cubs

 On February 4, 2017, Pérez signed a minor league contract with the Chicago Cubs organization.
 He spent the season with the Triple-A Iowa Cubs, pitching to a 7-10 record and 5.01 ERA with 102 strikeouts in 120.1 innings of work.
-He elected free agency on November 6, 2017.
+He elected free agency following the season on November 6, 2017.
 On November 20, Pérez re-signed with the Cubs on a new a minor league contract and received an invitation to spring training.
 On February 18, 2018, the Cubs released Pérez.

 Southern Illinois Miners

 On April 9, 2018, Pérez signed with the Southern Illinois Miners of the independent Frontier League.
-Pérez made two appearances for the Miners in 2018, and pitched to a 1.64 ERA, allowing 2 earned runs and striking out 10 in 11.0 innings of work.
+Pérez made two appearances for the Miners in 2018, and pitched to a 1.64 ERA, allowing two earned runs and striking out 10 in 11 innings of work.

 Seattle Mariners

-On June 5, 2018, Pérez signed a minor league deal with the Seattle Mariners organization.
+On June 5, 2018, Pérez signed a minor league contract with the Seattle Mariners organization.
 He spent the year split between the Double-A Arkansas Travelers and the Triple-A Tacoma Rainiers, registering an 8-2 record and 2.47 ERA in 17 games between the two teams.
-He elected free agency on November 2, 2018.
+Pérez elected free agency following the season on November 2.